openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let c: char = 'a'
     let l: Long = c // char -> long  -> Long

-These conversions can cause ``OutOfMemoryError`` thrown if the storage available for the creation of a new instance of the reference type is not sufficient.
+*Boxing conversions* can cause ``OutOfMemoryError`` to be thrown if the storage available to create a new instance of the reference type is not sufficient.

 .. index::
    widening conversion